Our staff will respond to your query promptly and provide detailed information to your questions.

 Boat to Gjendesheim.
 Departure by bus from Gjendesheim 17.30, to Oslo Bus Terminal, arrival 22.10.

-Price per person, early indicative price for 2022.
+All prices listed are per person, based on two people sharing a room.
+2023 prices are indicative due to the current uncertainty across Europe with increasing energy and volatile fuel costs.
 Tours depart on several dates during mid summer.
 We can also offer shorter 5 day group tours and tours for different age groups through Jotunheimen.

 In order to participate on tours with the Norwegian Trekking Association you need a membership.
 Membership is NOK 800 or individual membership, and is included in the trip price.
 Reduced rates for family membership is available.
 We can help arrange this for you.